Chief Executive Officer

 Mandee was raised in the lower Yakima Valley and moved to Kittitas County in 2008.
 She earned her Bachelor of Arts in Psychology and her Bachelor of Science in Nursing from the University of Washington.
 Although it was difficult for Mandee to leave bedside nursing, she enjoys her work in quality and process improvement to “cure” systems that have the ability to affect the health and safety of a far greater number of patients than her previous one-on-one interactions.

-Michele Wurl joined the Kittitas Valley Healthcare team 2014 and has been the Director of Community Relations since December, 2017.
+Michele Wurl joined the Kittitas Valley Healthcare team 2014 and has been the Chief Public Relations Officer since December 2017.
 In this role she oversees a team responsible for public communications, community outreach and media relations.

 Michele grew up in central Illinois and attended the University of Kansas.
 She moved to Washington in 1995 to fulfill her dream of living in the beautiful Pacific Northwest.
 Michele began her career at the Fred Hutchinson Cancer Research Center in Seattle where she spent eleven years as a Project Manager in the Human Immunogenetics Program.
 In 2006, Michele and her husband decided it was time to return to the quieter life they were accustomed to and moved to central Washington, where her husband was born and raised.